MASTERPIECE2003/Gestion_Appartement/README.md

-# Mon Projet Node.js avec Front-end React.js

-Ce projet est une application web développée avec Node.js pour le back-end et React.js pour le front-end.
+## Web Application with NodeJS and React

+This project is a web application developed with Node.js for the back-end and React.js for the front-end.

+## Database

+**Don't forget to restore the database in the `database` folder, `gestion_appartement.SQL` file in your MySQL database.

 ## Installation

-Pour installer ce projet, suivez ces étapes :

-1. Clonez ce dépôt.
+To install this project, follow these steps:

+1. Clone this repository.
-2. Exécutez `npm install` dans les dossiers `backend` et `frontend`.
+2. Run `npm install` in the `backend` et `frontend` folders.
-3. Exécutez `npm start` dans les dossiers `backend` et `frontend`.
+3. Run `npm start` in the `backend` and `frontend` folders.

-## Utilisation
+## Usage

-Ouvrez votre navigateur et accédez à `http://localhost:3000`.
+Open your browser and go to `http://localhost:3000`.